Medical telescribes can remotely take notes and help complete EHR charts for you. But are human telescribes really the best solution in 2024?

 AI scribes: Cost savings without the downsides

 How?
-AI scribes charge a flat monthly or annual subscription fee, rather than an hourly rate – this can lead to huge savings down the line.
+Medical dictation software charges a flat monthly or annual subscription fee rather than an hourly rate — this can lead to huge savings down the line.
 We’re talking thousands to tens of thousands of dollars.

 Then, with virtual scribes, there are no concerns about sensitive patient data being accessed or transmitted improperly.
-Most high-end AI scribes integrate directly with the EHR and follow the same strict compliance protocols as physicians.
+Most high-end AI scribes adhere to strict compliance protocols, just like physicians are required to.

-Also, physicians can get through more patients in less time with an AI scribe.
-They don’t have to pause to dictate notes or wait for a human scribe.
+Additionally, physicians can see more patients in less time with an AI scribe, as they experience significantly less downtime when documenting notes compared to waiting for a human scribe.

 Since the AI works as fast as the physician needs to go, it can help them win back as much as 2 hours per day.